florentortiz/obsidian-vault/README.md

 ### Tag Usage Best Practices

 #### Required Minimum Tags
-To maintain consistency and facilitate search, each note should include at minimum:
+To maintain consistency and facilitate search, each note should include at minimum in its properties:
 1. One type tag (`#type/...`)
 2. One context tag (`#context/...`)
 3. One theme tag (`#theme/...`)